WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `expression` is not None or a valid regular expression.

-An exception is raised if a column from `cols` is not a column of a signal file.
+An exception is raised if a column from `column_names` is not a column of a signal file.

-An exception is raised if `Time` is in `cols`.
+An exception is raised if 'Time' is in `column_names`.

-An exception is raised if `Time` is not a column of a signal file.
+An exception is raised if 'Time' is not a column of a signal file.

+An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `max_segment` results in a gap size less than or equal to 0.

 An exception is raised if `method` is an invalid interpolation method.